-A dedicated server is an enterprise-grade physical server used to host the applications and services of a single hosting client.
+The definition of a dedicated server is "an enterprise-grade physical server used to host the applications and services of a single hosting client".
 Dedicated servers are typically used to host high-traffic websites, web applications, and for other hosting scenarios where performance is paramount.

 To answer the question “What is a dedicated server?”, it’s useful to start with a comparison to other types of hosting.
 The most common infrastructure hosting options are shared hosting, VPS hosting, cloud hosting, and dedicated server hosting.